harrygillingham99/Net6SpaTemplate/README.md

 1. NodeJS v16.13.0 or later
 2.    .NET 6 SDK

+## Scripts

+The following scripts are available in the `package.json` to be run with `npm run {script}` from the root of the WebHost folder.

+- `dev-serve`: Generates and hosts javascript bundles in development mode with hot-reloading support.
+- `dev` Generates a one time javascript bundle in development mode.
+- `analyze` Runs the build in production mode with `webpack-bundle-analyzer`.
+- `prod` Generates a one time javascript bundle in production mode.

 ## FAQ

 ### I'm getting a certificate invalid issue when running `npm run dev`